-We post client testimonials & comments (client stories) on our website, which may contain personal information.
-We obtain each client’s consent via email prior to posting their name, business & testimonial.
+We post client testimonials and comments (client stories) on our website, which may contain personal information.
+We obtain each client’s consent via email prior to posting their name, business and testimonial.

-How to Correct, Access & Update your Personal Information
+How to Correct, Access and Update your Personal Information

-To ensure that we carry out your instructions accurately, to help improve our service & in the interest of security, we may monitor &/or record:
+To ensure that we carry out your instructions accurately, to help improve our service and in the interest of security, we may monitor and/or record:

 (a) your telephone calls;

 (b) customer activities on our website.
-All recordings are & shall remain our sole property.
+All recordings are and shall remain our sole property.

 You have the option of not identifying yourself or using a pseudonym when dealing with the Company in relation to a particular matter.
 This does not apply where: